MitoSegNet/MitoS-segmentation-tool/README.md

 * Specify learning rate: the learning rate controls how quickly or slowly a neural network model learns a problem
 * Specify batch size: select the number of tiles that are fed into the network each iteration.
 The maximum batch size is limited by your GPU memory
 * Use weight map: be aware that using a weight map will increase GPU memory usage during training
 * Specify class balance weight factor: the class balance weight factor can correct for imbalanced classes, which is often the case for segmentented microscopy images (more background than object pixels).
-The MitoSegNet calculates the foreground to background pixel ratio and can be used to determine an appriopriate class balance weight factor
+The MitoSegNet segmentation tool calculates the foreground to background pixel ratio and can be used to determine an appriopriate class balance weight factor

 ### Class balance weight factor calculation example